 Restaurants I’m Looking Forward to Trying

 1. Sora Japanese Cuisine (📍9-11 Phoenix Avenue, off Hope Road) Sora is the first restaurant I plan to visit once indoor dining is allowed again.
 Something about dining open-air on a rooftop under the night sky sounds so alluring, and where better for me to try sushi for the first time?
 E-x-c-i-t-e-d!
 I’ve heard nothing but good reviews about Sora.
+Update: I visited in October 2020 and the food was amazing!
+Great cityscape of New Kingston too, especially at sunset.

 2. F&B Downtown (📍107 Harbour Street) Food and Beverage Downtown, or F&B for short, is located in the centre of the capital city’s reviving art and culture district.
 Enjoying fine dining alongside fine jewelry and art is the main selling point of this restaurant, and I think a place which manages to do that successfully is certainly a must-see.
 They offer a wide variety of cuisines, including local, Italian and Asian dishes.
 Also, F&B is the monthly meeting point for the Kingston ArtWalk, an event which showcases the best of Downtown Kingston’s street-art.

 3. Chive Restaurant (📍Shop 15, Orchid Village Plaza, Liguanea) A restaurant I’m excited to try mainly from social media, I hope I’m not left disappointed like I have been at several other food establishments I’ve only heard about this way.
 Their marketing team is truly top notch; you should see their Instagram account!
 The restaurant looks gorgeous and romantic with soft lighting and sleek decor, and the food which includes both local and international cuisine looks very tasty.
 I hope to enjoy a dinner-for-2 here some time later this year.
+Update: I visited in April 2021 and had an amazing time!
+Great food and ambience.
+I used a Gustazo as well which went seamlessly.

 4. Cafe Africa (📍2 Trafalgar Road, New Kingston) Jamaican cuisine is heavily influenced by our African heritage, but sadly there are few places in Jamaica to enjoy authentic dishes from the Motherland.
 Well, at Cafe Africa, eastern Africa meets western African cuisine and you can enjoy dishes from over 20 countries on the continent.
 If it’s anything like the jollof rice and puff-puffs I’ve eaten from a Nigerian roommate and another colleague thus far, I have reason to be excited.
 Yum-meee!

 5. Moby Dick (📍3 Orange Street, Downtown) I’m convinced the best food in Jamaica comes from the places without an online presence.
 Word-of-mouth is enough to keep business booming and Moby Dick is one such place.
 If you ask any Jamaican where have they had the best jerk in Jamaica, they’d tell you Boston in Portland and similarly if you ask where to get the best curry chicken or curry goat and roti, you’d hear Moby Dick in response.
 I absolutely love anything curried, so it’s about time I visit the place which is often touted as having the best.
+Update: I visited with a friend in June 2020 & this was her (our) experience.

 I hope you don’t mind me veering off topic a bit since I really have no new outdoor adventures to share, so I’m sharing other experiences, opinions and ideas in the mean time until that fateful day when it’s safe to resume exploring my island home once more.
 How are you coping during this pandemic?
 Let’s chat.